Tanzania’s democracy faces a critical test in Wednesday’s election

 Lissu’s conditions for accepting the election results include opposition monitoring of the vote, with results recorded and given to opposition polling agents, and election return officers declaring the result, along with cessation of violence against opposition election activity by security forces.

 According to Tanzania’s election authority, more than 29 million people have registered to vote.
 Magufuli won the 2015 election with 58 percent of the vote, while opposition alliance candidate Edward Lowassa took 40 percent.
-Lissu claims opposition polling shows the majority support him this time.
+Lissu claims opposition polling shows the majority of voters support him this time.

 “I’m guessing that President Magufuli is worried by the political gains of the opposition, and that’s why he has taken the steps that he has to close down the political space,” said Bronwyn Bruton, director of programs and studies at the Atlantic Council’s Africa Center in Washington.
 “This is not something that a confident leader does.”